aslamhus/VideoEditor/CONTRIBUTING.md

 ## Features to Add

 1. Minimum duration limit.
-Current the `limit` argument excepts max duration only.
-This limits how much the range selector can be expanded.
-I would like to add a minimum duration limit as well.
+Current the `limit` option excepts `maxDuration` as a property only.
+I would like to add a minimum duration limit as well to limit the range selector to a minimum duration.
 2. Loop toggle control button.
 This would allow the user to loop the video, toggling the loop on and off.
 3. Rotate video.
 Extend the cropper to allow the user to rotate the video.
 (Lowest priority)

 ## TODOS

 1. Code quality improvements
-2. Fix flash when the cropper is toggled on.
+2. Fix a brief flash that occurs when the cropper is toggled on.
 3. Add more documentation
 4. Reduce complexity of Timeline / RangeSelector
 5. Move responsibility of the Cropper to the Viewer or more appropriate component than Timeline.